 Have you ever been wrecked by God through a passage of Scripture?
-In Genesis 28:10-22 ( yes, Old Testament) Jacob encounters God at Bethel (Jacob’s ladder experience).
-I am not going to get into it all, although there is so much, but I wanted to share this part regarding the Tithe and the Covenant of Grace.
+In Genesis 28:10-22 ( yes, Old Testament), Jacob encounters God at Bethel (Jacob’s ladder experience).
+Although there is so much, I am not going to get into it all, but I wanted to share this part regarding the Tithe and the Covenant of Grace.

 Jacob Rests His Head on a Stone